6 ft Mini DisplayPort to VGA Adapter Converter Cable – mDP to VGA 1920x1200 - White

 - Compatible with Intel® Thunderbolt™ devices that are capable of outputting a DisplayPort signal

-The MDP2VGAMM6W 6ft active Mini DisplayPort to VGA converter cable lets you connect your Mini DisplayPort-equipped device (Desktop PC, Mac®, Laptop, Ultrabook™, etc.) directly to a VGA monitor or projector with no additional adapters or cables required -- a cost-effective solution for enabling your Mini DisplayPort computer to work with a VGA monitor or projector.
+The MDP2VGAMM6W 6ft active Mini DisplayPort to VGA converter cable lets you connect your Mini DisplayPort-equipped device (such as a Macbook® or any Microsoft® Surface™ Pro devices with mDP) directly to a VGA monitor or projector with no additional adapters or cables required -- a cost-effective solution for enabling your Mini DisplayPort computer to work with a VGA monitor or projector.
 The cable features a stylish white design, that is well-suited for connecting Mac® computers.

 The adapter cable is compatible with Intel® Thunderbolt™, when connected directly to a supporting DisplayPort over Thunderbolt I/O port.
 Plus, because the converter cable supports video resolutions up to 1920x1200 you can convert a DisplayPort video source to VGA without sacrificing video quality.